njkaiser/nu_jackal_autonav/README.md

 This requires Jackal to be set up and connected to the internet.
 For help with this, Clearpath has provided an [excellent walkthrough][10].

-\**I highly recommend trying [catkin_tools][11], which has a modernized version of the catkin_make command and other useful command line tools for working with ROS/catkin packages*
+\**I highly recommend using [catkin_tools][11], which has a modernized version of the catkin_make command and other useful command line tools for working with ROS/catkin packages*

 ## Instructions For Use
 Navigate to your workspace and source your setup file: `source devel/setup.bash`.
-If you're running on the real robot, skip step 1, as it just launches the simulated environment.
-Choose only one of steps 3, 4, or 5, depending on what your
+If you're running on the real robot, skip step 1, as it just launches the robot simulation.
+Choose only one of steps 3, 4, or 5, depending on what you want to do.

 1. `roslaunch winter_project simulate.launch`

     This loads a URDF of Northwestern's Jackal configuration to the parameter server, starts up a Gazebo session with Clearpath's tutorial map, and spawns Jackal into it.
-By default, no GUI is shown, but can be added by appending `gui:=true` to the end of the roslaunch command.
+By default, no GUI is shown, but can be shown by appending `gui:=true` to the end of the roslaunch command.
 See the beginning of the launch file for other helpful command line arguments.

 2. `roslaunch winter_project ground_plane.launch`

     This command eliminates the z drift between the `odom` and `base_link` frames and starts a nodelet manager to handle all of the pointcloud filtering.
-The outputs are a new `tf` frame named `odom_corrected` and a cascaded series of new pointcloud topics,the important one being `/velodyne_points/for_costmap`.
+The outputs are a new `tf` frame named `odom_corrected` and a cascaded series of new pointcloud topics, the important one being `/velodyne_points/for_costmap`.
 The individual filters are:
-    - a cropbox to eliminate any points further than 4 meters from Jackal in the x- and y-directions, and any points outside of below 0 or above 0.4 meters in z
+    - a cropbox to eliminate any points further than 4 meters from Jackal in the x- and y-directions, and any points below 0.0 or above 0.4 meters in z
-    - a statistical outliers filter (using `pcl/RadiusOutlierRemoval`)
+    - a statistical outlier filter (using `pcl/RadiusOutlierRemoval`)
     - a voxel grid downsampler
     - a custom filter which eliminates any points too close to the robot or within 1.5&deg; of the ground